Use of University Name Policy

 When representing the University in an official capacity, all units of the University and members of the faculty and administration must use “University of Pennsylvania” in their publications and documents.
 Approved University stationery must be used for official correspondence.

 University names and insignia may be used in connection with any academic University program provided that the program has been approved in advance by the responsible department chair and dean or director, and Provost, as appropriate.
 University units, faculty, staff and student organizations that wish to use University names or insignia in connection with any non-academic University program, activity, service or product must obtain the approval of the Secretary of the University before proceeding.
 Requests to use University names or insignia must first be presented to the appropriate department chair and dean, director, or, in the case of student organizations, to the Vice Provost for University Life, for review.
 If approved by the dean, director, or Vice Provost, a request with supporting information must be submitted to the Secretary for review.
-The Secretary will review the proposed use and determine whether it is properly related to the University’s missions and, in consultation with the Provost, Executive Vice President and others as appropriate, whether the benefits of the proposed use outweigh any risks associated with the use.
+The Secretary will review the proposed use and determine, in consultation with appropriate colleagues, whether it is properly related to the University’s missions and whether the benefits of the proposed use outweighs any risks associated with the use.
 The Secretary may approve the proposed use, with or without conditions, or disapprove the proposed use.

 Licensed Uses by Outside Entities

 University names or insignia may be used on products or in connection with services offered by outside entities only under license from the University.
-Requests for such licenses are processed jointly through the Office of the Vice President for Business Services (“Business Services”) and the Center for Technology Transfer (“the Center”).
-If Business Services and the Center determine that a proposed licensed use may be beneficial to the University, they may submit a proposal to the Secretary for review.
-The Secretary will review the proposal and make a determination under the criteria stated above and may take particular note of the nature of the product, the proposed marketing plan, and the capabilities and reputation of the proposed licensee.
-If the Secretary approves the proposal, the Center is authorized to negotiate a license that is consistent with the terms of approval.
+Requests for such licenses are processed jointly through the Office of the Vice President for Business Services (“Business Services”) and the Penn Center for Innovation (“PCI”), and with guidance from the Office of the University Secretary.

 Outside sponsors of University programs or activities often seek to use University names or insignia in promotional or advertising materials.
 While the University is pleased to recognize the contributions of sponsors, such recognition must not suggest University endorsement of the sponsor’s activities.
 Therefore, University names or insignia may not be used in connection with any outside entity’s name or logo without prior approval of the Secretary of the University.
 In general, the Secretary will approve uses which recognize or acknowledge the sponsor’s contribution to the University program or activity.
 Uses which, in the Secretary’s judgment, may suggest University endorsement or approval of the sponsor’s goods or services will not be permitted.